Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Introduction

 The local-ratio technique for PFDS due to Lin, Feng, Fu, and Wang \cite{LFFW19} can be converted to a $2$-approximation for PFDS with respect to the following LP-relaxation via the primal-dual technique:

 The family of $2$-pseudotree cover constraints admits a polynomial-time separation oracle (see \Cref{thm:MC2PT-polytime:main}).
-However, we do not know a polynomial-time separation oracle for the family of weak density constraints (similar to the status of strong density constraints), and for this reason we do not know how solve (\ref{PFDS-IP: WD-and-2PT-cover}) in polynomial time.
-We emphasize that weak density constraints will play a crucial role in our polynomial-sized integer linear program for FVS with integrality gap at most $2$.
+However, we do not know a polynomial-time separation oracle for the family of weak density constraints (similar to the status of strong density constraints), and for this reason we do not know how to solve (\ref{PFDS-LP: WD-and-2PT-cover}) in polynomial time\footnote{We note that Fujito's framework \cite{Fuj-matroid-FVS} encompasses PFDS and hence a $2$-approximation follows from his work.
+It appears that \cite{LFFW19} were unaware of \cite{Fuj-matroid-FVS}.
+The authors of this paper also became aware of \cite{Fuj-matroid-FVS} after completing an earlier version.
+The LP relaxation in \cite{Fuj-matroid-FVS} does not appear to have a polynomial-time separation oracle.}.
+This leads to the following question (which is the counterpart of Question \ref{q:intro} for PFDS): \begin{question} Does there exist an ILP formulation for PFDS whose LP-relaxation can be solved in polynomial time and has integrality gap at most $2$? \end{question}

+We emphasize that weak density constraints and our answer to Question \ref{q:intro-pfds} will play a crucial role in our answer to Question \ref{q:intro}.
 Furthermore, we prove an extreme point property of the weak density polyhedron that closely resembles the extreme point property of the strong density polyhedron mentioned in \Cref{conj:strong-density-extreme-point}.